teng2015/weather-vue/readme.md

 #Find the Weather
 ##VueJS & Open Weather Map API
 VueJS application that detects a users location based on geolocation.
 It then provides them with some weather information, in both celcius and fahrenheit.
+An example can be found [here] (http://s.codepen.io/jw1540/debug/revLaz)

 The OWM API is extensive, and more information could be provided.